DIGITAL PROJECT DEVELOPMENT - 2020/1

 Module code: MANM468

-Students develop key digital skills through practical experience as well as theoretical foundation in this module which has a wider application for the Digital Economy and Entrepreneurship.
+Students develop key digital skills through practical experience as well as theoretical foundation in this module which has a wider application for the Digital Economy.

-Both projects have assignments where students develop reports which connect the theory with practice to demonstrate their critical understanding of how these key skills can influence the Digital Economy.
+Both projects have assignments where students reflect further on the theory and the practice to demonstrate their critical understanding of how these key skills can influence the Digital Economy.

 Surrey Business School